Grainular-Nord/nord.dev/guide/getting-started.md

 The command will install and execute [`@grainular/create-nord`](https://github.com/IamSebastianDev/create-nord), the official Nørd scaffolding tool.
 Follow the presented prompts and select a template to scaffold a project in the selected directory.

--   `Nørd Web`: A simple, html based setup without any build tools.
+-   `Nørd Web`: A basic html based setup without any build tools.
 -   `Nørd Web (modules)`: A html based application utilising JavaScript modules.
 -   `Nørd Vite`: A modern, Vite based template.
 -   `Nørd Vite TypeScript`: A modern, Vite based template using TypeScript.